Change the way you see the world and your role in it!

 MOT Volunteer Orientation Training

 Volunteer Applications are accepted throughout the year.
 Prospective candidates must participate in a personal interview, followed by reference checks.
-If accepted to our Volunteer Program, prospective volunteers are invited to attend the formal MOT Volunteer Orientation Training, which is offered in October and in February or to begin our Independent Volunteer Training Program.
+If accepted to our Volunteer Program, prospective volunteers are invited to attend the formal MOT Volunteer Orientation Training or to begin our Independent Volunteer Training Program.

 Volunteer training is followed by a flexible Apprenticeship period designed to allow Volunteers to become comfortable with the MOT, its exhibits and the various Volunteer opportunities, and to become certified before beginning active volunteer service.